Skip to main content

 “Use the ABConvert ping tool”

 You should see Claude call ping and respond with { ok: true }.
-If you see a 401, the token is wrong or revoked — re-mint and try again.
+If you see a 401, your credential is wrong or revoked — re-mint the token (or regenerate connector credentials and re-add the connector) and try again.
 If you see “MCP is not enabled for this shop,” ask ABConvert support to flip the enable-mcp feature flag for you.

 4